idlrl/flare/tutorial/modules.md

 ```

 ## Algorithm <a name="algorithm"/>
 The `Algorithm` class implements the prediction and training logic based on a `Model`.
 It decides which functions of the model to call for prediction, and which functions to call for learning the network parameters.
-Besides the forward and backward logic, sometimes an `Algorithm` has additional logic of manipulating the model.
+Besides the forward and backward logic, sometimes an `Algorithm` could have additional logic of manipulating the model.
 For example, the `SimpleQ` algorithm periodically copies the training model to a reference model in its `learn()` to stabilize the training.

 An `Algorithm` might be reused in different scenarios.
 For example, given a fixed `SimpleQ` algorithm implementation, we can easily apply it to either an MLP model or a CNN model to account for different observation inputs, without changing the learning objective (both use Q-learning).